 The term “biologics” refers to any drug that the body or another organism naturally produces.

-People experiencing remission should continue taking medications as the doctor recommends.
+People experiencing remission should continue taking medications as recommended by a doctor.

 Even if a person has no symptoms, the medications can prevent flare-ups.

-The following lifestyle and dietary changes can also help to maintain remission:
+The following lifestyle and dietary changes can also help maintain remission:

 Many people with UC report that stress causes their symptoms to flare up.

-A doctor may be able to recommend a form of talking therapy or mindfulness meditation to help relieve stress.
+A doctor may be able to recommend a form of talk therapy or mindfulness meditation to help relieve stress.

-However, the benefit of exercise was not statistically significant.
-Confirming whether exercise can help to maintain colitis remission will require more research.
+Confirming whether exercise can help maintain colitis remission will require more research.